Free Culture, Global Commons and Social Justice in Information Technology Diffusion

 The role of intellectual property and its impact on development must be carefully assessed on a case by case basis.
 IP protection is a policy instrument the operation of which may, in actual practice, produce benefits as well as costs, which may vary in accordance with a country’s level of development.
 Action is therefore needed to ensure, in all countries, that the costs do not outweigh the benefits of IP protection.

 Thus while the issue was marginalised at WSIS, the question of the formation of a development agenda has moved on to WIPO.
 There is every possibility that the same issues that prevented progress in WSIS and, in relation to TRIPS at the WTO, will continue to do so at WIPO.
 The governance of intellectual property rights is firmly dedicated to a principle of strong private rights, subject to limited exceptions where there is sufficient protest as in the case of HIV/AIDS and other serious diseases.
 While WSIS constituted significant progress in giving cognisance to Free and Open Source software, this is seen very much as a marginal activity living under the constraints of a rights-based intellectual property regime.
-The idea of a WIPO Development Agenda is undoubtedly a significant new political development, but its success depends on global power politics.
+The idea of a WIPO Development Agenda is undoubtedly a significant new political development, but at present appears unlikely to succeed.

 In the next section, we consider the possibility that in a new network information age, relations of production and hence human interaction are being transformed in ways which question the nature of property rights with implications not just for developed countries but also for countries of the Global South.